avh4/outline-android/Project.md

 ## Backlog

-  - I can move items up a level
+  - I can move an item into an existing child
   - I can reorder items
   - I can import a list of items (Markdown list)
   - I can rename items
   - I can move items into a new child
-  - I can move an item into an existing child

 ## Finished

+  - 2016-04-04 I can move items up a level
   - 2016-04-03 I can see how many children in an item
   - 2016-04-03 I can unmark items as completed
   - 2016-04-03 I can mark items as completed